viamrobotics/docs/docs/services/slam/cartographer/_index.md

    Having a 2D LiDAR camera(such as the `rplidar`) is required for using cartographer

    Additionally, you can configure movement sensors on the machine.
-If you do, ensure the movement sensor supports the required readings described [above](#movement-sensors-optional).
+If you do, ensure the movement sensor supports the [required readings](#movement-sensors-optional).

 2. Set up the `cartographer` module on your machine: